-3.3.3 Polar Orbiting Operational Environmental Satellite (POES) Communications
+3.3.3 POES Communications

 Communications capabilities of the current NOAA POES are used to collect environmental data from instrumented observing platforms worldwide and relay them to data collection centers such as NMC.
 The satellites also store polar imagery and soundings for relay to users and to data collection centers.
-Raw sounding data are received at Gilmore Creek, AK and Wallops Island, VA, and sent to the NESDIS satellite data processing and distribution facility in Suitland, MD, then processed and relayed to NMC for further processing in NWP models.
+Raw sounding data are received at Gilmore Creek, AK, and Wallops Island, VA, and sent to the NESDIS satellite data processing and distribution facility in Suitland, MD, then processed and relayed to NMC for use in NWP models.
 Other data relayed by POES include observations from drifting buoys, moored buoys, free-floating balloons, and remote automatic observing stations.
-The communications capabilities of the NOAA polar orbiting satellites just described are expected to be maintained by future polar orbiters through the mid 1990's.
+The communications capabilities of the NOAA polar orbiting satellites just described are expected to be maintained by future polar orbiters through the mid 1990s.

-3.4 Advanced Weather Interactive Processing System for the 1990's (AWIPS-90)
+3.4 Advanced Weather Interactive Processing System for the 1990s (AWIPS-90)

-Automated observing systems of the future, such as satellites, NEXRAD, and wind Profilers, will produce quantities of data far greater than can be supported by the current AFOS system.
-The NWS AWIPS-90 system is being designed in part to be a cost-effective replacement for the AFOS communications capabilities with its own increased processing and disseminating functions.
+Automated observing systems of the future, such as satellites, NEXRAD, and wind profilers, will produce quantities of data far greater than can be supported by the current AFOS system.
+The NWS AWIPS-90 system is being designed to be a cost-effective replacement for the AFOS communications capabilities with its own increased processing and disseminating functions.
 The AWIPS-90 interactive capabilities, as well as the timetable for AWIPS-90 implementation, are described in section 4.6.